 Read: How to Buy Bitcoin →Wallets We Considered but Didn't Recommend

-We looked at many more wallets than made the final list.
-Here's why some popular options didn't make the cut:
+We tested many more wallets than we listed above.
+Here is why some popular options did not make it:

 Exchange wallets (Coinbase, Kraken, etc.)

-Leaving your bitcoin on an exchange means the exchange holds your private keys, not you.
-If the exchange gets hacked, goes bankrupt, or freezes your account, you could lose your bitcoin.
+When you leave bitcoin on an exchange, that exchange holds your private keys.
+If it gets hacked, goes bankrupt, or freezes your account, you lose access.
 Mt.
-Gox, QuadrigaCX, FTX: the list of exchanges that lost customer funds is long and growing.
-Exchange wallets are fine for a few days while you're learning, but they are not a storage solution.
+Gox, QuadrigaCX, FTX: the list of exchanges that lost customer funds keeps growing.
+An exchange wallet works for a few days while you learn.
+It is not a storage solution.
 Move your bitcoin to a wallet you control.

 Ledger

-Ledger is the most widely recommended hardware wallet brand, largely because of its aggressive affiliate program.
-We can't recommend it for three reasons.
-First, in 2020 a data breach exposed the names, email addresses, phone numbers, and physical home addresses of over 270,000 customers.
-Affected users received targeted phishing attacks, and some reported physical threats.
+Ledger is popular, but we excluded it for three reasons.
+First, a 2020 data breach exposed the names, emails, phone numbers, and home addresses of over 270,000 customers.
+Targeted phishing attacks followed, and some victims reported physical threats.
 Second, in January 2026 a breach at Ledger's e-commerce partner exposed customer names, contact details, and order information.
-Third, Ledger's firmware is closed-source, meaning the security-critical code running on the device cannot be independently audited.
-The hardware may be fine.
-But a wallet maker that has lost control of customer physical addresses twice, and whose firmware cannot be verified, doesn't meet our criteria for this list.
+Third, Ledger's firmware is closed-source, so no one outside the company can audit the security-critical code running on the device.
+The hardware may work fine.
+But a wallet maker that has leaked customer home addresses twice, with firmware no one can verify, does not meet our criteria.

 Multi-chain wallets (MetaMask, Trust Wallet, Phantom)

-These wallets are designed for the Ethereum and Solana ecosystems.
-Bitcoin support, where it exists, is secondary and often limited.
-If you're holding Bitcoin specifically, you want a wallet built for Bitcoin.
-The security model, the features, and the development priorities should all be focused on the asset you're actually holding.
+MetaMask, Trust Wallet, and Phantom target the Ethereum and Solana ecosystems.
+Bitcoin support, where it exists, is secondary and limited.
+If you hold Bitcoin, you want a wallet whose security model, features, and development priorities all center on Bitcoin.

 Frequently Asked Questions